MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-overview.md

 functionality, which enables applications to collect, query, and interact with data when offline.

-For organizations that want to integrate Common Data Service data into existing applications or write new apps using custom code, Common Data Service provides a powerful REST based API, a developer SDK, and a growing list of samples for common scenarios.
+For organizations that want to integrate Common Data Service data into existing applications or write new apps using custom code, Common Data Service provides a powerful REST-based API, a developer SDK, and a growing list of samples for common scenarios.

 Common Data Service can also be used in bot-based applications that deliver intuitive,